polyfy/polylith/readme.md

 The lack of an `interface` makes bases less composable compared to components.
 This is not a problem, because they solve a different problem and that is to be a bridge between the real world and the components.
-This is done by taking the incomming call and delegate it to different components.
+This is done by taking the incomming call and delegate them to various components.

 Let's create the `cli` base to see how it works, by executing the [create b](#create-b) command:
 ```sh